james-card/NanoOs/docs/2025-03-02_Retrospective.md

 What's particularly interesting about that question is the way the answer has changed for Windows Subsystem for Linux (WSL).
 The answer for WSL version 1 was, "a translation layer," meaning a layer of software that converted Linux system calls to their Windows equivalents (the inverse of Wine).
 The answer for WSL version 2 is, "a hardware virtual machine," meaning that a complete Linux kernel runs in a dedicated VM.

-Another related technology is z/OS's "Unix System Services (USS)."
+Another related technology is [z/OS](https://en.wikipedia.org/wiki/Z/OS)'s [Unix System Services (USS)](https://en.wikipedia.org/wiki/UNIX_System_Services).
 Unlike the Windows approach, this provides API compatibility, not ABI compatibility.
 POSIX-compliant programs will run if they're recompiled to run within z/OS's USS environment, but it doesn't run a native binary from any other platform.
 So, in that context, a subsystem could be, "a compiler and set of libraries."

 The work I did to develop the RV32I VM was super educational, but not terribly useful in its current form.
 The user space functionality depends on services provided by the kernel.
 Ultimately, if the kernel can't provide the functionality needed by user space, the ability to execute the instructions is of no value.
 I didn't have enough kernel program space to get to the point of needing kernel services with the WASM VM, but I would have run into the same problem there.
 So, I think that, regardless of the definition of, "subsystem," it has to include services provided by the kernel at some level.